 [Section 177 amended by No. 37 of 2011 s.
 58(3).]

-178. Proof of authority
+178. Inspector under s.
+176 or 177 to produce certificate of authority

 A person authorised under section 176 or 177 must produce the certificate referred to in subsection (2) of that section to a person in charge of any premises in respect of which the person is exercising or about to exercise his or her powers.

-179. Offence of obstructing an inspection
+179. Obstructing inspector, offence

 A person must not hinder or obstruct an authorised person who is carrying out or attempting to carry out an inspection under this Part.

 Penalty: $2 000.

-180. Notice of change of premises
+180. New premises of registered school, advance notice of required

 The governing body of a registered school is not to move the school, or any part of it, to new premises, unless it has given to the Minister at least 90 days’ notice of its intention to do so.

-181. Provision of information by registered schools
+181. Minister may require registered school to give information

 (1) The Minister may, by notice in writing, require the governing body of a registered school to provide —